niplav/site/eccentric.md

 [acausal trade](https://www.lesswrong.com/tag/acausal-trade),
 [multiverse-wide evidential
 cooperation](https://forum.effectivealtruism.org/posts/7MdLurJGhGmqRv25c/multiverse-wide-cooperation-in-a-nutshell)
-and later ontokinetics shenanigans—but then one'd need to launch a research project on how these things could possibly play out.
+and later ontokinetics shenanigans—but then one'd need to launch a research project on how these things could play out.

 One difficulty of making this movie: The strategies of such a system would probably be extremely alien by human standards, and the